Anglo Irish relations celebrated at Co-operation Ireland dinner

 Days after the reestablishment of the Stormont Executive, Anglo Irish and North-South relationships were celebrated at a special dinner hosted by Co-operation Ireland Chairman Dr Christopher Moran attended by Secretary of State for Northern Ireland Julian Smith, Irish Ambassador to London’s Deputy Head of Mission Mr Gerald Angley (pictured above) and Northern Ireland First Minister Arlene Foster.

-Dr. Christopher Moran, Chairman of Co-operation Ireland with First Minister of Northern Ireland the Rt Hon Arlene Foster MLA and Secretary of State for Northern Ireland the Rt Hon Julian Smith MP at the annual Anglo-Irish dinner
+Dr. Christopher Moran, Chairman of Co-operation Ireland with First Minister of Northern Ireland the Rt Hon Arlene Foster MLA and Former Secretary of State for Northern Ireland the Rt Hon Julian Smith MP at the annual Anglo-Irish dinner

 The dinner was held in the historic Crosby Hall, London, on January 16 by Dr Moran as part of Co-operation Ireland’s ongoing commitment to strengthening and deepening British-Irish relationships.